 Phil Nutman was one of my best friends.
-Exactly 24 hours after he died, I wrote about him.
+Exactly 24 hours after he died in October of 2013, I wrote about him.
 For about twelve hours straight.
 I put down my memories of him as a way to deal with his death.
-What I wrote that night I am not going to share here.
-Because of the very personal nature of that piece, I gave it only to his widow and two of my other close friends.
-I do however want to share some stuff publicly.
-I'd like people to know more about the man I knew well for 29 years, the film, fiction, and drama genius, my first writing partner, the friend I created with and argued fiercely with, laughed uproariously with, and cried with.
-I'll also post as many photos of Phil as I have and could find.
+Some of what I wrote that night I am going to share here today - though not the entire thing.
+Because of the personal nature of the original piece, I gave it only to his widow and two of my other close friends.
+I do, however, want to share some stuff publicly.
+I'd like people to know more about the man I knew well for 28 years, the film, fiction, and drama genius, my first writing partner, the friend I created with and argued fiercely with, laughed uproariously with, and cried with.
+I'll also post as many photos of Phil as I have and can find.

 High Wycombe, Buckinghamshire.
 Upper left shows the Grand Cinema being demolished in February 1963, five months before Phil was born.
 I imagine his mother would have seen many films there.

 LUV N BULLETS

 08 October 2013, 5:55 p.m.

 As I start to write this, it has been 24 hours to the minute that Phil Nutman passed away.
 From last night into today and tonight, a tide of tributes has rolled onto his Facebook page.The impact Phil had on my life for 28 years — as a friend, a brother, a writing partner — is such that I feel a need to put down my feelings, thoughts and memories of my life with him.